ghost-goblin/javascriptFundamentals/part1.md

 ## 9. What are operator precedence values?

 ## 10. What are the increment/decrement operators?
 The increment and decrement operators in JavaScript will add one (+1) or subtract one (-1), respectively, to their operand, and then return a value.
+This [Codeburst lesson](https://codeburst.io/javascript-increment-and-decrement-8c223858d5ed) explains that using `++` or `--` prior to our variable, the operation executes and adds/subtracts 1 prior to returning.

 ## 11. What is the difference between prefixing and post-fixing them?
 Another useful post on [Hacker Noon](https://hackernoon.com/javascript-back-to-basics-prefix-vs-postfix-8da5256223d2) about prefix vs. postfix